-- All builtin commands in GNU bash, version as listed in table 6.1 on page 29. - sed must be available, and must support all forms of invocations valid for GNU sed version 4 or later. - patch must be available, and must support all inputs valid for GNU patch, version as listed in table 12.1.
+- All builtin commands in GNU bash, version as listed in table 6.1. - sed must be available, and must support all forms of invocations valid for GNU sed version 4 or later. - patch must be available, and must support all inputs valid for GNU patch, version as listed in table 12.1.